 8. Whether you qualify for a BOP.

-A BOP, or business owner’s policy, is a package policy for small businesses.
-(A package policy is one that combines several coverages into one convenient policy.)
+A BOP, or business owner’s policy, is a policy for small to medium-sized businesses.
 BOPs usually include general liability, property, and business interruption insurance.
 If your business qualifies for a BOP, you could save on your insurance – it’s usually less expensive to buy these policies together rather than separately.
 So, your BOP-ability can be a factor in how much your business insurance costs.

 As you can see, the cost of business insurance depends on many factors.
-Your business’s size, the number of employees, your deductible, and the type of work you do influence how much you’ll pay for your business insurance.
+Your business’s size, your location, your deductible, and the type of work you do influence how much you’ll pay for your business insurance.
 The best way to really figure out how much your insurance will cost and to save money on your rates is to get business insurance quotes from a trustworthy insurance broker or agent.
 Shopping for your insurance rates will give you an idea of how much your business insurance will cost.

 Speaking of getting quotes for your business insurance, we can help with that.
 We can shop for your rates and help you find the best price for the coverage you need.
 All you need to do to get quotes for your business insurance is fill out our online form or give us a call today.